SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 ALM APIs can be used to perform exactly the same operations that are available from a UI perspective.
 When these APIs are used, all typical actions are performed.
 Following are some of the characteristics of ALM APIs:

 - `Install` and `UnInstall` events are being fired for provider-hosted add-ins when corresponding operations occur.
-- ALM APIs support app-only-based operations.
+- ALM APIs support app-only-based operations for SharePoint Framework solutions only.

 ALM APIs are natively provided by using REST APIs, but there are additional CSOM extensions, PowerShell cmdlets, and the cross-platform Office 365 CLI available through SharePoint PnP Community channels.